 The opportunities in nursing practice are more exciting and diverse than ever before.
 A variety of career and professional options await our graduates.
 The program also fosters academic partnerships providing graduates with a variety of options to pursue advanced degress in Nursing.

-The Program is approved by the Arizona State Board of Nursing (http://www.azbn.gov/) and accredited by the National League for Nursing Accrediting Commission (NLNAC).
-You may contact NLNAC for accreditation status at 3343 Peachtree Road NE Suite 850, Atlanta, GA 30326, via telephone at (404)975-5000, or on their website at www.nlnac.org.
+The Program is approved by the Arizona State Board of Nursing (http://www.azbn.gov/) and accredited by the Accreditation Commission for Education in Nursing (ACEN).
+You may contact ACEN for accreditation status at 3343 Peachtree Road NE Suite 850, Atlanta, GA 30326, via telephone at (404)975-5000, or on their website at www.acenursing.org.

 For further information, please contact us at email@example.com or call us at: (928) 317-6049